Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 Garlic mustard is edible, tasting like garlic, so another way to get rid of it is by eating it.
 Unless you are feeding a lot of people though, this is not an efficient way to get rid of it.

-After you have pulled the plants, resist the temptation to throw them in your composter.
+After you have pulled up the plants, resist the temptation to throw them in your composter.
 Either burn them if burning is allowed in your area or bag them up and throw them out with your garbage.
 They will be deeply buried in the landfill.

 Manually removing garlic mustard is not only labor intensive but it is also a long term project.
 The seeds remain viable in the soil for up to five years, so the plants will continue to reappear in subsequent years.
 That is why it is so important to remove them before they go to seed.